QROPS NZ Explained

 You can access 100% of your pension pot from age 55, but there will be exit fees, IFA fees and QROPS trustee fees to pay, but would still likely be substantially less than paying UK income tax.

-There is no tax on income at source in NZ, no tax on growth and no tax on death in NZ.
+There is no tax on retirement income at source in NZ and no tax on death in NZ.

 There have been changes to both HMRC tax rules and New Zealand tax law which means that if you are a British expatriate in New Zealand, you should transfer your pension to a QROPS in New Zealand only rather than any other jurisdiction abroad such as Malta.
 If you transfer to a 3rd jurisdiction such as Malta, you will now get hit with a tax on your pension under their ‘Foreign Investment Fund’ (FIF) rules.
 This is an important distinction.